The perfect skincare routine: steps and ingredients to use depending on your skin type and struggles.

 STEP 2 – APPLY SERUMS

-Apply serums of your choice that are suited for day-time use.
-In other words, you can use any of the serums we talked about, except retinol which is best to use at night.
+Apply serums of your choice that are suited for daytime use.
+In other words, you can use any of the serums we talked about in the nighttime routine, except retinol which is best to use at night.
 Use water-based serums if you prefer a matte finish.

 STEP 3 – APPLY MOISTURIZER + SUNSCREEN